epfl-ada/ada-2023-project-pandamonium/README.md

 Organization within the team: A list of internal milestones up until project Milestone P3.
 Questions for TAs (optional): Add here any questions you have for us related to the proposed project. -->

-# Scripted Sisterhood: Analyzing Bechdel Test Triumphs
+# Femme Frames: An Analysis of Women Representation in Movies using Bechdel Test
 *Pandamonium: Tiago Freitas, Deniz Kasap, Riza Arseven, Eren Saydar and Matthijs Scheerder

 ## Abstract
+The Bechdel Test is a simple test to measure the prominence of women in movies.
+The test consists of three conditions to be satisfied:
+1. The cast of the movie contains two women characters,
+2. They talk to each other,
+3. About a topic besides man.

-The Bechdel test is gaining prominence in academic circles as a benchmark for evaluating the representation of women in films.
+Recently, this test is gaining prominence in academic circles as a benchmark for evaluating the representation of women in films.
 Earlier research has delved into the correlation between passing the Bechdel test and its positive impact on box office performance in the United States (Valentowitsch, 2023).
 Recently, another metric has been introduced to measure female representation, the female cast ratio (Yang et al., 2020).
 It is interesting to research how this relates to the Bechdel test.

 <!-- I also like these titles:
 'Scripted Sisterhood: Bechdel Test vs Female Cast Ratio